savaged/OpenKHS/README.md

 * `git clone https://github.com/savaged/OpenKHS.git OpenKHS`

 ## NOTES ##
-* Sorry, I've not had time to do anything for ages but still aim to make this happen
+* Sorry, I've not had time to do anything for ages but still aim to make this happen.
+Just dusted this off and found there's much to do

 ## TO DO List ##
+* SHOW-STOPPER: Re-work all models to have foreign key Ids ("{class name}Id") for EF
 * Review use of service locator for view models
 * UWP version using https://github.com/Microsoft/WindowsTemplateStudio
 * Android version